+Level: 10-11 Year 10 Credits

+UC/CSU Approval: Yes

 Prerequisite: Sophomores: B average in Biology and Algebra 1.

 Juniors: None

+Description: Chemistry investigates the nature of matter-all the substances whi

 Description: Chemistry investigates the nature of matter-all the substances which make up our world and the changes that take place in and between these substances.
-The areas of study include elements, compounds and mixtures, fundamental concepts of atomic theory and structure, chemical bonding, writing chemical formulas and equations, the mole concept, stoichiometry, the properties of gases, solution chemistry, and acids and bases.
-Laboratory exercises consist of investigating related chemical reactions through the proper use of the scientific method, and a focus on skill development including graphing and data analysis.
+The areas of study include elements, compounds and mixtures, fundamental concepts of atomic theory and structure, electrons in atoms, chemical bonding, writing chemical formulas and equations, the mole concept, stoichiometry, the properties of gases, solution chemistry, and acids and bases.
+Regular laboratory exercises consist of investigating related chemical reactions through the proper use of the scientific method, and a focus on skill development including graphing and data analysis.